opnsense/plugins/README.md

-www/c-icap -- c-icap connects the web proxy with a virus scanner www/cache -- Webserver cache www/nginx -- Nginx HTTP server and reverse proxy www/web-proxy-sso -- Kerberos authentication module
+www/c-icap -- c-icap connects the web proxy with a virus scanner www/cache -- Webserver cache www/nginx -- Nginx HTTP server and reverse proxy www/squid -- Squid is a caching proxy for the web www/web-proxy-sso -- Kerberos authentication module
 ```